penoonan/Laravel-Validation-Sometimes/README.md

         return true;
     }

 And that did it!
-So there you have it, see the example files to see it all fleshed out.
+So there you have it, peruse the included files to see it all fleshed out.
+There are, of course, many ways to peel a tomato, so if you've got suggested improvements, let me know.
 Thanks for reading!